Get answers to your frequently asked questions right here!

 We draw the information for your rental history report from a number of public records databases, including court records, arrest records, inmate records and state repositories, to name a few.
-Experian, the largest credit bureau in the world, provides the credit portion of your rental history check.
+TransUnion, one of the largest credit bureau in the world, provides the credit portion of your rental history check.

 Much of the information we use – with the exception of your credit information – is public information.
 While you could access all this information yourself, it would be a time-consuming, labor-intensive process.
 Gathering this information takes time, and you may lack the expertise to do as thorough a job as a full rental history report requires.
 Even if you have the time to do the job yourself, you may be unsure what organizations or agencies to include in your public records search, and who to contact to request your personal information.
 My Rental History takes the guesswork out of gathering this information and saves you time by doing the “leg work” for you.